-- ✓ If the committee forms to aid in the support or defeat of a ballot proposition (such as a proposed constitutional amendment or bond issue) or to support or oppose a petition drive, this is to be described on the Statement of Formation. - ✓ Contribution Limitations: contributions may not be received from a corporation,

-- partnership, trade union, professional association, or civic, fraternal or religious group to be used for candidates or political parties.
-However, contributions from the above organizations may be used for the support or defeat of ballot propositions or initiative and referendum petition drives. - ✓ Filing the Campaign Report: See previous section, "Campaign Finance Reporting," for details about receipts and expenditures and filing deadlines. - ✓ The committee is to provide a copy of the statement to any candidate for whom money was received or paid or obligated. - ✓ Terminating the Committee: Once all committee debts are retired, the committee may terminate by filing a Termination Statement. - ✓ Odd numbered year filings: All PACs who have not filed a statement of termination must file by December 31st of the odd-numbered years.
+- If the committee forms to aid in the support or defeat of a ballot proposition (such as a proposed constitutional amendment or bond issue) or to support or oppose a petition drive, this is to be described on the Statement of Formation. - Contribution Limitations: Contributions may not be received from a corporation, partnership, trade union, professional association, or civic, fraternal or religious group to be used for candidates or political parties.
+However, contributions from the above organizations may be used for the support or defeat of ballot propositions or initiative and referendum petition drives. - ★ Filing the Campaign Report: See section, "Campaign Finance Reporting," for details about receipts and expenditures and filing deadlines. - ★ The committee is to provide a copy of the statement to any candidate for whom money was received or paid or obligated. - Terminating the Committee: Once all committee debts are retired, the committee may terminate by filing a Political Action Committee Termination Report. - ★ Odd-numbered year filings: All PACs who have not filed a Political Action Committee Termination Report must file by December 31st of the odd-numbered years.